 (F) In the case of Otto-cycle hybrid powertrains used in incomplete vehicles with a GVWR from 10,001 to 14,000 pounds, the warranty period and model year implementation schedules are identical to the warranty period and model year implementation schedules specified for heavy-duty engines (except for diesel-powered heavy-duty vehicles, and motor vehicle engines used in such vehicles) in this section, or for medium duty engines used in such powertrains the warranty period and model year implementation schedules are as specified in 13 CCR § 2037(b).

+(11) In the case of 2027 and subsequent model year hybrid powertrains certified pursuant to title 13, CCR, section 1956.8.2, the warranty period shall be as specified below:

+(A) In the case of compression-ignition hybrid powertrains, used in vehicles with a GVWR from 14,001 to 19,500 pounds, the warranty period and model year implementation schedules for light heavy-duty engines specified in section (c)(4)(C) shall apply to the hybrid powertrains.

+(B) In the case of compression-ignition hybrid powertrains used in vehicles with a GVWR from 19,501 to 33,000 pounds, the warranty period and model year implementation schedules for medium heavy-duty engines specified in section (c)(4)(C) shall apply to the hybrid powertrains.

+(C) In the case of compression-ignition hybrid powertrains primarily used in vehicles with a GVWR greater than 33,000 pounds, the warranty period and model year implementation schedules for heavy heavy-duty engines specified in section (c)(4)(C) shall apply to the hybrid powertrains.

+(D) In the case of spark-ignition hybrid powertrains used in vehicles with a GVWR greater than 14,000 pounds, the warranty period and model year implementation schedules for heavy-duty spark-ignition engines specified in section (c)(8)(C) shall apply to the hybrid powertrains.

+(E) In the case of 2027 and subsequent model year hybrid powertrains certified pursuant to title 13, CCR, section 1956.8.2 for use in vehicles with a GVWR from 10,001 to 14,000 pounds, the warranty period and model year implementation schedules are as specified in title 13, CCR, sections 2037(b)(4) and (b)(5).

 (d) Subject to the conditions and exclusions of subsection (j), the warranty on emissions-related parts shall function as follows:

 (1) Any warranted part which is not scheduled for replacement as required maintenance in the written instructions required by subsection (e) shall be warranted for the warranty period defined in subsection (c).
 If any such part fails during the warranty period, it shall be repaired or replaced by the vehicle, engine, or trailer manufacturer according to subsection (4) below.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period.